quorten/quorten-blog1/_posts/2019-03-10-mat-sci-si-life.md

 ---

 One of the interesting subjects that comes up in science fiction is that of silicon-based lifeforms.
-On Earch, carbon is the backbone of most lifeforms as we know it.
+On Earth, carbon is the backbone of most lifeforms as we know it.
 Silicon is also in the same column of the periodic table, so it shares some similar properties with carbon.
 Conceivably, it should then be possible that silicon-based lifeforms